viewedlobster/verona/sample/subt/f-like.md

 // as path back is through a record-focus rule.
 Look up cyclic proof theory.
 // James Brotherstone

-// other solution would be to have named interfaces in types, which is closer to what the implementation uses D' ⊢ Forget'
+// other solution would be to have named traits in types, which is closer to
+// what the implementation uses.
+// for now, tag a trait with the type alias under which it is defined D' ⊢ Forget'
 ---- [alias-right](Forget')
 D' ⊢ Forget'{ forget : Self -> Forget' }